BANK CREDIT CARD APPLICATION RULES

 Welcome offer not available to applicants who (i) have or have had The Ritz-Carlton® Credit Card from JPMorgan or the J.P.
 Morgan Ritz-Carlton Rewards® Credit Card in the last 30 days, (ii) have acquired the Marriott Bonvoy Bountiful™ Credit Card from Chase, the Marriott Bonvoy Boundless® Credit Card from Chase, or the Marriott Bonvoy Bold® Credit Card from Chase in the last 90 days, or (iii) received a new Card Member bonus or upgrade offer for the Marriott Bonvoy Bountiful™ Credit Card from Chase, the Marriott Bonvoy Boundless® Credit Card from Chase, or the Marriott Bonvoy Bold® Credit Card from Chase in the last 24 months.

-• Citi 48 Month Rule: Like Chase, this means that you cannot earn the bonus on a card if you have received a bonus in the past 48 months.
+Citi 48 Month Rule: Like Chase, this means that you cannot earn the bonus on a card if you have received a bonus from another card in the same family in the past 48 months.
 This includes:

 Capital One limits approvals to just two of their personal cards at one time.
 I’ve had some people say that they were able to get around this rule, but I wouldn’t count on it.
 This rule does not include Capital One co-branded cards like the Cabela’s and Bass Pro cards or small business cards.